udacity/cd0547_React_and_Redux/Chirper_Project/README.md

 ### Key Updates

-- **No external backend required**: The app now includes a built-in mock API, removing the need for a separate backend server.
 - **Loading bar replacement**: We've removed react-redux-loading-bar.
 Similar functionality has been implemented manually in the code.
 You’ll find setup instructions in the Start version.